AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Assemble a multi-disciplinary team

 There are also other key personnel that can help coordinate AI efforts across an organization.
-For instance, project managers or procurement specialists are also vital depending on whether you will build in-house solutions or work with third-party AI vendors.
+For instance, project managers or procurement specialists are vital depending on whether you will build in-house solutions or work with third-party AI vendors.

 Evaluate the impact of the center periodically